AlexCharlton/glls/README.md

     [procedure] (compile-pipelines)

-Compile (as per `compile-pipeline`) all the pipelines defined by `defpipeline` and `create-pipeline`.
+Compile (as per `compile-pipeline`) all the pipelines defined by `define-pipeline` and `create-pipeline`.
 Must be called while there is an active OpenGL context.

     [procedure] (pipeline-uniform UNIFORM PIPELINE)